fcorbin567/piccard2/VariableLinker_Documentation.md

 ## Tree Analysis and Prediction

 ### Overview
-TreeMaker provides advanced functionality for analyzing existing tree structures and predicting missing parent nodes based on the additive property of census data.
+VariableLinker provides advanced functionality for analyzing existing tree structures and predicting missing parent nodes based on the additive property of census data.

 ### Key Concepts